WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 1700 | Class Conclusions
 Continued to work with Creature Feature work.
 Built an array of objects.
 Trying to figure out how to break each object out into a div tag with a h3 and p tag.
 This will be used to build more monster cards within its card container.

+### 2130 | Creature Feature
+I feel so close to the answer on how to add cards to the monster card table.
+However, it eludes me.
+I will probably need to spend some time in some Udemy courses to complete this.
+That and lessons found in YouTube will probably help.
+Still, one victory is getting the entire string to show HTML tags with the monster obj information.
+This has NOT been a waste.
+It only means that (although I made what feels a major achievement) I still must take my time in progressing through these things.

+### 22300 | FizzBuzz
+I asked during class if the instructors had exercises that we could practice on that would prepare us for technical interviews.
+I admit that I was surprised that I was told that I should do a FizzBuzz exercise.
+I remember doing something like this in an online Udemy Python course.
+I decided to do the project to see how things might be different in JS.
+I found that the exercise only took a few minutest.
+The reason for this isn't because I am great at coding... rather I have seen the trick behind how this problem needs to be solved.
+JS is very much like Python in its "simplicity" or "flexibility" (to a point).
+I was surprised to read that this really is an interview question.
+I think it would be a great opportunity to break this problem down in a blog at some point.
+The purpose is to identify why it actually continues to be a classical interview problem that still trips-up job-seeking programmers.

 ---